dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 }
 ```

-This class has only two methods: `save`, which will be called by a JSF button to save a new product; and `getProduct`, that will be used by the interface to tie the inputs on the form to an instance of `Product`.
-This instance is create at the same time that `ProductController` instance is created and a new one is created right after the user saves a new product.
+This class has only two methods: `save`, which will be called by a *JSF* button to save a new product; and `getProduct`, that will be used by the interface to tie the inputs on the form to an instance of `Product`.
+This instance is created at the same time that `ProductController` instance is, and a new one is created right after the user saves a new product.
 Also note that the `save` method redirects to `product-list.xhtml`, the interface that lists products persisted in our database.

 What is even more important to talk about is the four annotations that this class has:

 - `@Scope` is a Spring annotation that defines that a single instance of this class will exist per user
 - `@Component` defines this class as a Spring component and names it as `productController`—name that will be used in the form's interface
 - `@ELBeanName` is an annotation provided by *Rewrite* that configures the name of the bean on its scope
-- `@Join` is another annotation provided by *Rewrite*, this one configures the `/product` URL to respond in place of the `/product-form.jsf` URL.
+- `@Join`—another annotation provided by *Rewrite*—configures the `/product` *URL* to respond with the contents of `product-form.xhtml`.

 Lastly, let's create the form that will use the controller above.
 We will create a file called `product-form.xhtml` in the `src/main/webapp/` folder, with the following content: